 You can find Hidden Mickeys everywhere.
 And with each new ride or land they add even more.
 An inside joke among Disney Imagineers, Hidden mickeys- either the mickey head or full body – are concealed in the designs of rides, wait lines, pictures, buildings, signage, everywhere.
 That said, they are always noticeably a mickey… if you have to strain your eyes, tilt your head, or admit it “kinda” looks like a hidden mickey, then its not.
 If you’re looking for a list or want to “submit” a new hidden mickey you find check out the Hidden Mickey Guide site.

 It’s rumored that the newest Mickey and Minnie Runaway Railway ride at Hollywood Studios will have more hidden mickeys than any other ride!
 So be on the lookout.
+The above picture of the hidden mickey in the fish pond drain is located in Epcot, Japan.

 How do you find Hidden Mickeys?